KatOlista/js_check_password/README.md

-# QA: Check password
+npm # QA: Check password

 Write tests for the function `checkPassword`, which takes the string `password` and returns `true` for the valid password, and `false` for invalide.

 Rules for the valid password: